Unblack metal: Media attention

-While black and unblack metal bands rarely achieve mainstream success in the music world, some bands, including Antestor, Drottnar, and Crimson Moonlight, traveled internationally to perform at Cornerstone Festival in Illinois, which, prior to ending in 2012, was one of the largest Christian musical festivals in the world.

 In 2006, Admonish achieved wider notice when twins Emil (guitar) and Jonas Karlsson (bass) both appeared on the MTV Europe show Pimp My Ride International.
 On that show, in which their car was modified, the twins advertised their band and Admonish's music was played.
-Horde also played its first live show at Nordic Fest in Oslo, Norway on 3 November 2006; Sherlock was disguised with a hood during the concert while he performed both drums and vocals.

-In 2007, the Norwegian band Frosthardr appeared on the documentary feature film Murder Music: A History of Black Metal (2007).
+In 2007, the Norwegian band Frosthardr appeared on the documentary feature film Murder Music: A History of Black Metal.
 They were interviewed for a minute and represented the Christian point of view in black metal music, with vocalist Daniel Ravn Fufjord saying: "It is difficult to find musicians that are interested in this kind of music and share our point of view."

-A documentary specifically exploring unblack metal titled Light in Darkness - Nemesis Divina was filmed in 2008, shown at music and film festivals the same year, and officially released on YouTube on May 20, 2010.
-The documentary focuses on unblack metal musicians' point of view and experiences as well as some academic analysis on the matter.

-In 2020, a documentary titled True American Black Metal also heavily featured bands of the unblack metal genre, including veteran artists such as Crimson Moonlight, Elgibbor, and Frost Like Ashes, as well as newcomers O, Majestic Winter, Vials of Wrath, and Symphony of Heaven, the last of which formed in 2017.